Permutations with non-decreasing transposition array and pattern avoidance: Notation and preliminaries

-By observing the sorting process of the permutation $\sigma$ when we compute its code $f=\phi^{-1}(\sigma)$, we have another way to express and compute $\sigma=\phi(f)$ other than as a product of transpositions.
-Indeed, a given subexceedant function $f= f_1f_2\cdots f_n$ contains the information to easily construct $\sigma$ by "undoing" that sorting process.
+By observing the sorting process of the permutation $\sigma$ when we compute its corresponding transposition array $f=\phi^{-1}(\sigma)$, we have another way to express and compute $\sigma=\phi(f)$ other than as a product of transpositions.
+Indeed, a given subexcedant function $f= f_1f_2\cdots f_n$ contains the information to easily construct $\sigma$ by ``undoing'' that sorting process.
 The algorithm follows.
-Start with the identity $\sigma= 1$, suppose that the integers $1, 2, \ldots, i-1$ have already been inserted.
-Then replace the integer $f_i$ by $i$ and append the integer $f_i$ at the end. \begin{example} Take $f=11144\in \F_5$, then we construct $\sigma=\phi(f)$ as follows :
+Start with the identity $\sigma_1= 1$, suppose that the integers $1, 2, \ldots, i-1$ have already been inserted.
+Then replace the integer $f_i$ by $i$ and append the integer $f_i$ at the end.
+If $f_i=i$, then simply append $f_i$ at the end. \begin{example} Take $f=11144\in \F_5$, then we construct $\sigma=\phi(f)$ as follows.